-In the event that Liberty is not meeting its stated commitments, Liberty will solicit company-wide input on the Plan and diversity related initiatives.
+In the event that Liberty is not meetings its stated commitments, Liberty will solicit company-wide feedback on existing programs and ways to better address the needs of residents in Impact Areas.

-In execution of its Diversity Plan, Liberty will adhere to the requirements set forth in 935 CMR 500.105(4) which provides the permitted and prohibited advertising, branding, marketing, and sponsorship practices of Marijuana Establishments.
+In execution of its Positive Impact Plan, Liberty will adhere to the requirements set forth in 935 CMR 500.105(4) which provides the permitted and prohibited advertising, branding, marketing, and sponsorship practices of Marijuana Establishments.
 Any actions taken, or programs instituted by Liberty will not violate the Commission's regulations with respect to limitations on ownership or control or other applicable state laws.